 Once you reach the waterfall, you’ve got a few options up your sleeve.
 Hang out on the rocks and dip in and out of the pool.

 We rock scrambled up the side of the waterfall as much as we could, but as all the rocks were extremely wet and slippery, we couldn’t get too high.
-But if you’re visiting during the dry season, you can rock scramble to the top and go for a swim at the pool at the top of the falls and look out over the valley the Robin Falls flows into.
+But if you’re visiting during the dry season, you can rock scramble to the top and go for a swim at the pool at the top of the falls and look out over the valley the waterfall flows into.
 It’s incredible!

 Be aware, the climb to the upper pools is quite steep and usually very slippery, so take caution and only climb if you feel confident doing so.